 If this is all new to you, please now read Why we make surveys and Cave data management, and then the Survey Handbook

 The logbook is the place where we record the rigging of caves as we discover them.
+You will manually copy the notes you made underground into the logbook.

 If you are at basecamp, then it is an excellent idea to type the text of your logbook trip report instead of writing it by hand - see below.
 But still do lots of drawings in the paper logbook.